Egon Spengler: Ghostbusters (1984)

 Egon was very interested in paranormal phenomena, even while working with Ray Stantz and Peter Venkman at Columbia University.
 He and Ray Stantz studied paranormal literature in their spare time, and Egon personally follows John Horace Tobin's works including Tobin's Spirit Guide, and were interested in theories of reincarnation.
+It is mentioned in the film's novelization that Egon's mother is alive, and he calls her after finding a payphone to inform his termination of his employment at Columbia University, while Peter and Ray discussing plans for the Ghostbusters business, explaining his absence on this scene.

 Egon was usually the first to interview case subjects, adding to their mantra, "we're ready to believe you."
 Examples were Dana Barrett from her Zuul encounter and her carriage phenomenon with Oscar.
 Even people Peter called "schizo" always went to either Egon or Ray to describe their paranormal experiences, no matter how far-fetched their stories were.
-For his part, Venkman once took back everything negative he said about him, rewarding the fellow scientist with his favorite candy bar (a Crunch bar).
-Egon's only weakness is evidently junk food (or at least snacks), as he is seen, on occasion, snacking candies, crackers (like Cheez-It), and egg rolls.
+For his part, Venkman once took back everything negative he said about Egon, rewarding the fellow scientist with his favorite candy bar (a Crunch bar).
+Egon's only weakness is evidently junk food (or at least snacks), as he is seen, on occasion, snacking on candies, crackers (like Cheez-It), egg rolls, and Twinkies.

-When house-hunting for their headquarters, Egon against Peter leasing the firehouse at North Moore Street due to its conditions and location (dilapidated wirings, neighborhood being plagued by criminal elements, etc.), but Ray is attached to the building due to his fondness with its fireman's pole and it is a place that they can afford with their then-pitiful budgets.
-In times, they renovated the building to suit their needs after their business takes off.
-He developed the technology behind the P.K.E.
-Meter, the Proton Pack, the Trap, the Aura Analyzer, the para-goggles, and the storage facility, with Ray's assistance.
-He was also aware of the risk of crossing the streams.
+When house-hunting for their headquarters, Egon was against Peter leasing the firehouse at North Moore Street due to its conditions and location (dilapidated wirings, neighborhood being plagued by criminal elements, etc.), but Ray was attached to the building due to his fondness for its brass fireman's pole and the fact it was a place they could afford with their then-pitiful budgets.
+In time they renovated the building to suit their needs after their business took off.

+With Ray's assistance, Egon developed the technology behind the P.K.E.
+Meter, the Proton Pack, the Trap, the Aura Analyzer, the para-goggles, and the storage facility.
 He spent a lot of time focusing on the stability of the storage facility and was concerned about the possibilities of a P.K.E. surge of dangerous proportions.
 Egon was particularly critical of Walter Peck's actions, and his attitude that the Ghostbusters were responsible for the explosion of the containment unit that occurred when Peck ordered a utility worker to shut the unit down.
-After their encounter with Stay Puft, Egon suggested an atypical solution when he recommended blasting Gozer's dimensional portal while crossing the proton streams to reverse the particle flow and send Gozer back to its dimension.
+After their encounter with Stay Puft, Egon suggested an atypical solution when he recommended blasting Gozer's dimensional portal while crossing the proton streams to reverse the particle flow and send Gozer back to its dimension; he was also aware of the inherent risks involved in crossing the streams.

 Egon once tried to drill a hole in his own head (a process known as trepanning), which he says "would have worked" if Peter had not stopped him.